Offline, Self-Hostable, and Single Player MMOs

 Offline Games Inspired by MMOs

 This “genre” isn’t very popular but I’m heartened by a few of the recent solo dev projects that specifically imitate 90s MMOs.
+“Offline” means no central server.
+A few of these are self-hostable or multiplayer still.

 The Black Grimoire: Cursebreaker, perhaps the closest modern solo game to Runescape.